Your stickiest tortilla challenges, solved!

 To create the best flour tortillas, you need proven, natural ingredients that appeal to the on-the-go generation.
 Which is why we created The DSM Tortilla Toolkit.
 So why not learn how we’ll help you take your tortillas to the next level in a label-friendly way - through improved texture, taste and sensory properties.
 Ole!

 Paired with expert guidance from DSM’s experienced applications team, the flour tortilla (wheat) toolkit can help customers unlock the full potential of their tortilla products.
-Tortilla expert and technical service manager, Gary Tull Jr., will share some of these insights here in an upcoming Q&A. We’ll take a deeper dive into some of the more ‘sticky’ technical challenges for tortilla producers, and talk solutions.
-Stay tuned!
+Together with tortilla expert and technical service manager, Gary Tull Jr., we take a deeper dive into some of the more ‘sticky’ technical challenges for tortilla producers, and talk solutions.
+Check it out!

 Get in touch today to find out more about our new flour tortilla (wheat) toolkit and how DSM can help you achieve results.
 Let’s talk tortillas!